 Heart disease is very common among patients with diabetes.
 Indeed, it is the most common cause of death in patients with type 2 diabetes.
 Especially in patients with high blood pressure and cholesterol along with diabetes, heart disease is more common.
+Heart disease can be due to various reasons in diabetes.
+It could be due to partial or complete blockage of the coronary arteries (arteries that supply the heart) and is called coronary heart disease.
+It could also be due to poor pumping of the heart with or without much block in the coronary arteries.
+This is called heart failure.

 Just like other organs, the heart is supplied by small arteries called coronary artery.
 In patients with diabetes, deposits of cholesterol mixed with other components (called plaques) can form inside the wall of the coronary artery.
 This will narrow the coronary artery and reduce the blood supply to the heart.
 This is coronary artery disease.
 When the block of coronary artery happens suddenly, we call it a heart attack.